 Reduce the heat to medium, and continue cooking, until the liquid has reduced to 1 cup and coats the back of a spoon.

 Discard the rosemary, bay leaf, and shallot.
-(This makes about 1 cup, enough sauce for 8-10 entree servings.
+(This makes about 1 cup, enough sauce for 8 to 10 entree servings.)
 Leftover sauce will keep for up to 2 weeks in the refrigerator.

 While the sauce is cooking, season the halibut filets top and bottom with sea salt, pepper, and herbs.